stasm/git-attach/README.md

 ## Changelog

+ - 0.0.3 (September 25, 2013)

+   - pass arguments to `git-diff` without any modifications, also when no arguments are present (previously, `master...HEAD` was assumed by default which made it impossible to attach a diff between the current working copy and the index)

  - 0.0.2 (September 18, 2013)

    - query the bug for existing patches and obsolete them upon user's request